Receive the latest articles for free. Click here to get the Luxury Daily newsletters.

 Like this article?
 Sign up for a free subscription to Luxury Daily's must-read newsletters.
 Click here!

-Related content: Pinterest narrows marketing funnel to allow for smooth consumer journey, leave a response, or trackback from your own site.
+Related content: How some retailers drive one-quarter of traffic from social media: report, Pinterest narrows marketing funnel to allow for smooth consumer journey, leave a response, or trackback from your own site.